thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 =============
 * This is a personal project that I use daily.
 * PRs and issues are extremely appreciated.
-* Note that I am currently making a gui for LiTOY.
+* I started coding a gui but it is not usable yet and probably won't be as I plan to restart this project from scratch to implement it as a [LogSeq](https://github.com/logseq/logseq/) addon.
 * Here's a screenshot:
     ![screenshot.png](github_content/screenshot.png)